 The "jitter" movements are accomplished by moving the entire telescope (unlike the UKIRT for example, where this can be done via the tip-tilt mechanism of the secondary mirror).
-The overheads due to moving the telescope are \sim 2 sec for 10 arcsec jitter.
+The overheads due to moving the telescope are 8 sec for a jitter, 15 sec for a pawprint, on average.